 A tarn is a small mountain lake or pool and The Lake District has more than 100 of them.
 However whilst tarns are normally created by by a glacier this tarn is a Victorian man-made creation.

 It was created from three smaller tarns, known as High Tarn, Low Tarn and Middle Tarn which occupied an area of marshland.
 The stream which joined the tarns was dammed in the 19th century.

 In 1930 The Tarns were owned and listed for sale by the Marshal family.
 As one of the farms within the estate was previously owned by Beatrix’s great grandfather, she wished to buy the entire estate however could not raise the £15,000 asking price.
-With her rich mother unwilling to lend her the money, Beatrix approached the National Trust to jointly own the land.
-However neither the National Trust or the Forestry Commision could obtain the whole sum quickly enough and they were forced to raise a public appeal.
+With her rich mother unwilling to lend her the money, Beatrix approached The National Trust to jointly own the land.
+However, neither the National Trust or the Forestry Commission could obtain the whole sum quickly enough and they were forced to raise a public appeal.